exercism/v3/languages/csharp/exercises/concept/numbers-unsigned/.meta/design.md

 - Know of the existence of `signed` and `unsigned` integral numeric types.
 - Understand that an integral numeric type can represent a range of numbers.
 - Understand that an arithmetic overflow can happen.
-- Know how to catch an `OverflowException`.
+- Know how to deal with an `OverflowException`.

 ## Out of scope